Doing Affect Bridge Age Regression with Clients Who Strongly Suppress Feelings

 Here is a backdoor approach.
 Regress on a pleasant feeling.
 There is usually no resistance to that.
 Go back as far as you can using the pleasant feeling, or as far back as it makes sense to go, given the known history of the client.
 Then move forward from there.
 If you are in deed, before the ISE, the child should report feeling safe, secure and loved when asked about how he or she feels.
 Then, move forward from that point, until the feeling of safe and secure or loved goes away.
 This is an ISE.
 Explore it and see when the child gets the message, "you better not feel that way," or "stop crying" or "I'll give you something to cry about," etc.

 Having said all of that, I want to offer an observation.
-Sometimes I have seen some of our new therapists at our center have a similar problem, of having their clients not be able to feel the feeling or find the feeling.
-(I get to watch their hypnotherapy session videos.)
+Sometimes I have seen some of our new hypnotists at our center have a similar problem, of having their clients not be able to feel the feeling or find the feeling.
+(I get to watch their hypnosis session videos.)
 Here are some common problems that they have:

 Insufficient level of hypnosis.
 It seems that if you have somnambulism, it is much more likely that they will find the feeling and have a successful Affect Bridge Age Regression.